Kamal Addararachchi

 He also made a mark as a singer in 1993 with "Unmadawoo," a duet with Damayanthi Jayasooriya, which was featured in the film Saptha Kanya.
-He was also the host of the first three seasons of Sirasa Superstar, a reality show, and first season of Hiru Mega Stars.
+He was also the host of the first three seasons of Sirasa Superstar, a reality show, and the first season of Hiru Mega Stars.

 Background

 He completed his education from Wesley College, Colombo.

 He showed an initial interest in artistic work, and this prompted him to do music, Sinhala literature, Kandyan Dancing and debating, all at the same time.
 He even worked as the secretary of the 'Sinhala Literary Society' whilst at school.

 He is married to Anurani Addararachchi and has two sons.
 He was an English teacher as well.

 Career

-The play, Ane Ablick, was staged in Colombo in 1978, marked Kamal's first significant public theatre performance.
-Addararachchi, who broke into the silver screen with Gamini Fonseka's Sagarayak Meda rose to immense popularity with hits such as Saptha Kanya.
+The play Ane Ablick was staged in Colombo in 1978, marked Kamal's first significant public theatre performance.
+Addararachchi, who broke into the silver screen with Gamini Fonseka's Sagarayak Meda, rose to immense popularity with hits such as Saptha Kanya.

-He is noted for his performances in films such as Saptha Kanya by H. D. Premaratne, Agnidahaya by Jayantha Chandrasiri and teldramas like Hiruta Muvaven by Herbert Ranjith Peiris, Rathu Rosa by Ranjan De Silva, and Weda Hamine and Dandubasna Maanaya by Jayantha Chandrasiri.
+He is noted for his performances in films such as Saptha Kanya by H. D. Premaratne and Agnidahaya by Jayantha Chandrasiri, and teldramas like Hiruta Muvaven by Herbert Ranjith Peiris, Rathu Rosa by Ranjan De Silva, and Weda Hamine and Dandubasna Maanaya by Jayantha Chandrasiri.

 His performance on the mini screen for Dandubasna Maanaya was twice rewarded at the inaugural Sumathi Tele Awards ceremony in 1995, when he received the award for Best Supporting Actor as well as the Most Popular Actor Award.
-Kamal consider Dinal Samaranake a leading player as his mentor who was always prepared to offer valuable advice for himself especially when his spirits are down.

-In July 2012, he appeared his first music video, with Mahendra Perera and Dayan Witharana, for the song, "Hithagaawa" by Tilan Fernando and directed by Prasanna Andradi.
-The music video was released in first week of December 2012.
+In July 2012, he appeared his first music video, with Mahendra Perera and Dayan Witharana, for the song "Hithagaawa" by Tilan Fernando.
+The music video was directed by Prasanna Andradi and released in the first week of December 2012.

-He has not appeared in a teledrama since 2005 and not been to a movie in four years since 2017.
+He has not appeared in a teledrama since 2005.